Is Medellín Safe for Tourists in 2026?

 Guanabana Tours has been doing this since 2015.
 We’re a private adventure tour operator based in Medellín — paragliding over the Andes, white-water rafting through jungle canyons, ATV trails through mountain forests, helicopter rides, full-day Guatapé expeditions, and expedition trips into the Guajira Desert.
 Every guide speaks English.
 Every vehicle is private.
 Everything is legally registered, fully insured, and operated to professional standards.

-If you’re researching whether Colombia is safe enough to visit, the answer is yes.
-If you want a Medellín-based operator who handles the logistics and safety so you can focus on the experience, [we’d be glad to help plan your trip](LINK /contact/).
+If you’re researching whether Medellín is safe enough to visit, the answer is yes.
+If you want a Medellín-based operator who handles the logistics and safety so you can focus on the experience, we’d be glad to help plan your trip.

 Last updated: May 2026.
 Travel conditions change — always check the latest U.S. State Department advisory before departure and enroll in STEP at step.state.gov.